Center for Inquiry v. Jones

 Addiction is a major problem and cause of criminal recidivism in the United States.
 To help break this vicious cycle, the state of Florida works with private organizations like Prisoners of Christ and Lamb of God Ministries to help those recently released from prison assimilate back into society.

 Prisoners of Christ and Lamb of God Ministries’ success rate is nearly three times the national average, and Prisoners of Christ alone has helped over 2,300 people get back on their feet.
-Although the state only covers a fraction of their costs, they serve at a financial loss because their faith leads them to do so.
+Although the state only covers a fraction of their costs, they serve at a financial loss because their faith calls them to serve.

 The atheists who wanted them gone

-The Center for Inquiry—an atheist group affiliated with the Richard Dawkins Foundation for Reason & Science—sued the state of Florida, Prisoners of Christ, and Lamb of God Ministries in an attempt to shut down the partnerships.
+The Center for Inquiry—an atheist group affiliated with the Richard Dawkins Foundation for Reason & Science—sued the state of Florida and the ministries in an attempt to shut down the partnerships.
 The atheist group claimed that state funds should never go to “pervasively sectarian” groups—even when those groups provide valuable services like room, board, and job training assistance.
 Even though the services are provided at a bargain price.
 Even though no state money goes to religious activities.
 Even though the program works.

 Becket represented Prisoners of Christ and Lamb of God Ministries together with prominent Florida firm Ausley McMullen.
 The state of Florida also defended the program.

-At issue was part of the Florida constitution barring state aid to “sectarian” institutions.
-This law was enacted more than a century ago during a wave of anti-Catholic sentiment.
+The issue was a provision of the Florida constitution enacted more than a century ago during a wave of anti-Catholic sentiment that barred state aid to “sectarian” institutions.
 Many states enacted laws during that time period that barred state funds for “sectarian,” or Catholic organizations.
 Today, these archaic laws, known as Blaine Amendments, are often dredged up and used against public-private partnerships with a wide variety of faith groups.

-On January 20, 2016, a Tallahassee court ruled in favor of Prisoners of Christ and Lamb of God ministries.
-The court rejected the atheist group’s argument, pointing out that its position was “discriminatory” and that its extreme construction of the law could stop the state from partnering with Florida’s large Baptist and Catholic hospital systems to serve the poor.
+In January 2016, a Tallahassee court ruled in favor of Prisoners of Christ and Lamb of God ministries.
+The court rejected the atheist group’s argument as “discriminatory” and stated that its extreme view of the law could stop the state from partnering with Florida’s large Baptist and Catholic hospital systems to serve the poor.
 The atheist group chose not to appeal the ruling, meaning the case is over and the ministries may continue their valuable service to society.